husarma/diplomka_kissat/README.md

 Be aware of high memory requirements while using multiple number of threads.

-Big thnaks to https://github.com/svancaj/MAPF-encodings for MAPF solving library based on kissat SAT solver. (`MAPF.hpp`, `libmapf.a`)
+Big thanks to https://github.com/svancaj/MAPF-encodings for MAPF solving library based on kissat SAT solver. (`MAPF.hpp`, `libmapf.a`)